USF-HII/usf-hii.github.io/pages/usf-rc-hii/interactive.md

 The head node of the HII-RC Cluster is `hii.rc.usf.edu`.

-The purpose of the head node is to provide an entry-point to develop code and submit it via a queue to nodes which perform the computational work and render artifacts available for review and/or as input for further computational work.
+The purpose of the head node is to provide an entry-point to develop code and submit it via a queue to nodes which perform the computational work and render artifacts.

 Although it is possible to perform work on the head node, this is strongly discouraged as it may affect the experience of others who are utilizing the system for its intended purpose.